 - Strive for a minimum of 30 minutes of exercise every day, at least 3 times every week.

 - Try leg lifts, marching in position, and arm circles, making use of canned goods or small weights.

 These resources provide additional helpful suggestions targeted to COPD challenges during the COVID-19 pandemic:

-For expert home caregivers in Santa Barbara for seniors with COPD as well as other chronic conditions, get in touch with Complete Care at Home.
-Our staff are fully trained and experienced in providing personalized care in order to make life safer and more enjoyable.
+For expert support from a home health aide in Santa Barbara for seniors with COPD as well as other chronic conditions, get in touch with Complete Care at Home.
+Our staff is fully trained and experienced in providing personalized care in order to make life safer and more enjoyable.
 You can reach us any time at 805-727-3445 to learn about all of our services throughout Santa Barbara and the surrounding areas.